 Parent Representatives: Leinell Coloma-Nahooikaika and Kahiwa Macanas

-Leinell Coloma-Nahooikaika is a Clinical Supervisor in a home visiting program and I also carry the hate of Clinical Specialist and Hawaiian Cultural Specialist.
-I have been a supervisor for over 3 years and was recently given the 2 additional roles as our program transitions.
-One of my memorable Kamehameha experiences was celebrating my daughter Leiana’s KSM ’18 Rite of Passage with our beloved Poʻo Kula Lee Ann DeLima.
-Her speech and the ceremony were very moving and literally chicken skin!
-I serve on the PTSO Board to give back and to support the mission and values of KSM in raising up strong leaders of tomorrow.
+Leinell Coloma-Nahooikaika is employed as a Clinical Specialist and Hawaiian Cultural Specialist in a home visiting program.
+A memorable KSM experience – celebrating her daughter Leiana’s KSM ’18 Rite of Passage with our beloved Poʻo Kula Lee Ann DeLima.
+Po’o Kula’s speech and the ceremony were very moving and I literally got chicken skin!
+I serve on the PTSO Board to give back and to support the mission and values of KSM in raising up strong Hawaiian leaders for the future.

 Parent Representatives: Sienna Yoshida and Summer Enfield-Carlos

 Sienna Yoshida is a Financial Advisor.
-She loves all of her Kamehameha experiences especially the grade 5 Economic Fair, and the 2017 Ho’olaule’a Country Store.
-She hopes to bring our families together and give them a sense of 'ohana and pride within Kamehameha Maui--also to promote school spirit!!
+Memorable Kamehameha experiences: the grade 5 Economic Fair and the 2017 Ho’olaule’a Country Store.
+As a representative on the Board she hopes to bring our families together, promote school spirit and give them a sense of 'ohana and pride within Kamehameha Maui ‘ohana.

 Summer Enfield-Carlos is a Secretary for the County of Maui.
-A memorable Kamehameha experience was my daughter Lexianne’s New Invitee Orientation in 2014 when Po`o Kula DeLima welcomed all the students and `ohana to KSM.
+A memorable Kamehameha experience was her daughter Lexianne’s New Invitee Orientation in 2014 when Po`o Kula DeLima welcomed all the students and `ohana to KSM.
 The children were so excited to start their educational journey and families got to meet each other and play a few icebreakers.
-I hope to keep families involved with school happenings and create friendships outside of the classroom.
+In my role on the Board I hope to keep families involved with school happenings and create opportunities for friendships outside of the classroom.